 A kayak blade described as a dihedral means it has two power faces.
 Look at the shape of a kayak blade with two faces.
 A dihedral paddle will have two faces that slope slightly to the left from the blade’s center.

+This paddle style is popular because it allows for a fast cadence and natural buoyancy.
 The middle is raised like a spine.
 This design minimizes vibration and flutter during strokes and allows your blade to catch water better.
-This style of the paddle is popular because it allows for a fast cadence and natural buoyancy.

 It can also make rolling easier since the paddle rises above the water surface.
 You may find it easier to control your paddle in highly choppy water or use fast bracing or sculling strokes.